VedantGhodke/Face-Mask-Detector-For-COVID-19/README.md

-# face-mask-detector
+# Face Mask Detector Using COVID-19

 COVID-19 face mask detector with OpenCV and Keras/TensorFlow.

  ### Architecture of Mask Detection Model
 We have fine-tuned the MobileNet V2 architecture, a highly efficient architecture which works well with limited computational capacity.